rmd6502/microclimate/README.md

 microclimate
 ============

-See microclimates in your neighborhoob on iPhone
+See microclimates in your neighborhood on iPhone